An Overview of Asymptotic Normality in Stochastic Blockmodels: Cluster Analysis and Inference: Asymptotic Normality in Stochastic Blockmodels

 \subsection{Relationships Between Limiting Results for Eigenvectors}

-Similar to the entrywise perturbation results discussed in \cref{sec:subspace_perturbation}, the results in \cref{sec:eigenvectors,sec:scaled_eigenvectors} illustrate a common theme: for sufficiently dense graphs, each row of the embedding in question after multiplication by a standardization factor is asymptotically Gaussian about one of $K$ different centroids in $\R^d$, where the location of the centroid depends on the particular embedding specification.
-Furthermore, aggregating rows also results in asymptotic normality, per \cref{thm:fanCLT2,thm:liliCLT}.
+The results in \cref{sec:eigenvectors,sec:scaled_eigenvectors} illustrate a common theme, namely that each row vector of the embedding is (marginally) approximately Gaussian around one of $K$ different centroids in $\R^d$, where the location of the centroid depends on the particular embedding specification.
+In addition, aggregating across the embedding also yields asymptotic normality, per \cref{thm:fanCLT2,thm:liliCLT}.
+Underlying many of the proofs in the aforecited works, as well as the entrywise perturbation results discussed in \cref{sec:subspace_perturbation}, are the perturbation expansions